Things to Do in Bali: What This Guide Covers

 Bali Travel Facts

-Bali stands apart from the rest of Indonesia as the countryโs only Hindu-majority island.
-While Indonesia is the most populous Muslim nation in the world, Bali practices a distinctive form of Hinduism that blends Indian beliefs with local animism and ancestor worship.
-This spiritual framework shapes daily life, from temple ceremonies to the small offerings placed outside homes, shops, and restaurants each morning.
+Bali stands apart from the rest of Indonesia as the country’s only Hindu-majority island.
+While Indonesia is the most populous Muslim nation in the world, Bali practices a distinctive form of Hinduism that blends Indian beliefs with local animism, ancestor worship, and spirituality rooted deeply in daily life.
+This spiritual framework shapes everything from temple ceremonies to the small canang sari offerings placed outside homes, shops, cafés, and restaurants each morning.

 One of the most striking examples of this spiritual rhythm is Nyepi, the Balinese Day of Silence.
 Once a year, the entire island shuts down for 24 hours.
-Airports close, streets empty, and even tourists are required to stay inside their accommodations.
-Rather than a disruption, Nyepi reflects Baliโs deep commitment to balance and reflection, and many travelers describe it as one of the most memorable experiences of their trip.
+Airports close, streets empty, businesses stop operating, and even tourists are required to remain inside their accommodations.
+Rather than feeling restrictive, many travelers describe Nyepi as one of the most memorable and reflective experiences they have ever encountered while traveling.

-Bali is often called the โIsland of a Thousand Temples,โ but the reality is far more impressive.
-There are more than 20,000 temples and shrines scattered across the island, ranging from grand sea temples to tiny family shrines inside private compounds.
-Temples are not relics of the past here; they are living spaces used daily for prayer, ceremonies, and festivals.
+Bali is often called the “Island of a Thousand Temples,” though the reality is even more remarkable.
+There are more than 20,000 temples and shrines scattered across the island, ranging from grand sea temples to small family shrines hidden inside private compounds.
+Temples are not relics preserved for tourism here.
+They remain active spaces used daily for prayer, ceremonies, and community gatherings.

 Local traditions also shape family life in ways that may surprise visitors.
 Balinese names traditionally follow birth order rather than family lineage.
 The first child is commonly named Wayan, the second Made, the third Nyoman, and the fourth Ketut.
-This system makes it easier to understand someoneโs place in their family, though nicknames are often used to avoid confusion.
+While nicknames are often added for practicality, this system still reflects the island’s strong sense of family and tradition.

-Baliโs dramatic landscapes are the result of its volcanic origins.
-The island is home to two active volcanoes, Mount Agung and Mount Batur, both of which play a major role in capturing rainfall and enriching the soil.
-This volcanic fertility is what allows Baliโs iconic rice terraces to thrive and contributes to the islandโs lush appearance year-round.
+Bali’s dramatic scenery is the result of its volcanic origins.
+The island is home to two active volcanoes, Mount Agung and Mount Batur, both of which play a major role in shaping rainfall patterns and enriching the soil.
+This volcanic fertility is what allows Bali’s famous rice terraces and lush jungle landscapes to thrive throughout much of the year.

-Beneath the surface, Bali is equally rich.
-The island sits within the Coral Triangle, one of the most biologically diverse marine regions on Earth.
-Its surrounding waters support more tropical fish species than even the Great Barrier Reef, making Bali a popular base for diving and snorkeling, particularly around nearby islands such as Nusa Penida.
+The island is equally rich beneath the surface.
+Bali sits within the Coral Triangle, one of the most biologically diverse marine regions on Earth.
+Its waters support extraordinary biodiversity and have helped make Bali one of Southeast Asia’s most popular destinations for diving, snorkeling, freediving, and marine wildlife encounters, particularly around areas such as Nusa Penida and Amed.

-On a practical level, visitors should know that tap water in Bali is not safe to drink.
-Bottled or filtered water is widely available and should also be used for brushing teeth.
-Credit cards are accepted in most hotels, restaurants, and larger shops, but carrying some cash is essential for markets, smaller warungs, and rural areas.
+On a practical level, visitors should know that tap water in Bali is not considered safe to drink.
+Bottled or filtered water is widely available and should also be used for brushing teeth in many accommodations.
+Credit cards are accepted in most hotels, restaurants, and larger businesses, but carrying some cash remains important for local warungs, markets, smaller cafés, and rural areas.

-Finally, Bali operates on a slower, more fluid sense of time than many travelers are used to.
-Traffic, ceremonies, and weather can all affect plans.
-Embracing flexibility rather than rigid scheduling often leads to a far more rewarding experience on the island.
+Finally, Bali operates on a slower and more fluid sense of time than many travelers are used to.
+Traffic, ceremonies, weather, and local rhythms can all affect plans unexpectedly.
+Travelers who embrace flexibility rather than rigid scheduling usually end up enjoying the island far more deeply and with far less stress.

 While many people in Bali speak some English, learning a few Indonesian phrases goes a long way.
 Locals genuinely appreciate the effort, and even basic greetings can make interactions warmer and more respectful.
 Below are ten common and useful Indonesian phrases, with simple pronunciation guides and English meanings.